AFDM: Evolving OFDM Towards 6G+: Introduction

-However, such performance comes at the cost of requiring a fundamentally new system design, including different resource allocation approaches, new pilot structures and prefixing dimensions, as well as more complex multiple access schemes, none of which are directly compatible with the established \ac{OFDM} framework.
-Consequently, their integration into existing OFDM-dominated architectures would demand extensive modifications at both the physical and higher layers, complicating backward compatibility and coexistence \cite{AFDM_6G_Rou}.
-This requirement runs counter to recent standardization decisions favoring \ac{OFDM}-based evolution and would therefore impede the prospects of such schemes being adopted without a fundamental paradigm shift.
+However, such performance comes at the cost of additional system-level modifications relative to \ac{OFDM}, including different resource allocation approaches, domain transforms, and dimensions, as well as modified multiple access schemes, particularly under practical pulse-shaping conditions. \mbox{FFT-based} simplified implementations of \ac{OTFS} (e.g., under rectangular pulse shaping) can reuse parts of the \ac{OFDM} processing chain, but full pulse-shaped implementations require 2D processing.
+Consequently, their integration into existing OFDM-dominated architectures would require additional modifications at both the physical and higher layers, thereby reducing compatibility \cite{AFDM_6G_Rou}.

+This requirement specifically runs counter to recent standardization decisions favoring \ac{OFDM}-based evolution and therefore complicates the adoption of such schemes within the current \ac{OFDM}-based evolutionary roadmap.